 Agecko have a number of bins and containers in their portfolio for food waste; owing to the weight of the substances, the majority of small food waste collections are made using 240 litre bins.
 For larger operations, for example food production facilities or the hospitality industry they often require enclosed larger bins and portable compactors to contain the wet waste, preventing leakage and the attraction of vermin.

 Agecko UK Ltd, as a leading waste management provider, use innovative and traditional solutions ensuring the waste and recycling option chosen best fits the customers’ needs.
-Contact our experienced waste management team to discuss your requirements for short or long term rental and collection frequencies.
+Contact our experienced waste management team to discuss your requirements.